duleorlovic/blog/_posts/2014-07-01-ruby-on-rails-layouts-and-rendering.markdown

 rails s -e production
 {% endhighlight %}

 [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) hides the first subfolder, for example *app/assets/javascrips/posts.js* will be overwritten by *app/assets/custom/posts.js* and served as *assets/posts.js* in development or included in *application-123.js* in production.
-It should be included in assets pipeline by `//= require posts` or `//= require tree .` (if not they will not be included, but can be accessible in development mode, but not in production mode).
+It should be included in assets pipeline by `//= require posts` or `//= require tree .` (if not included, it could be accessible, but only in development mode).
 If we want to include whole library (with special index file for example *lib/assets/library_name/index.js*) we require just folder name `//= require library_name`.

 If we want to use controller specific assets (that is loaded only when that controller responds) we should not use `*= require tree .` in *app/assets/stylesheets/application.css* or *app/assets/javascripts/application.js* .
 Since we are including another js or css asset (that is not included in application.js/css) we have to add it to assets pipeline, for example in *config/initializers/assets.rb*